SachinTemgar/Applied-Business-Frameworks/README.md

 | **Frameworks** | SCOR, Value Stream Mapping, Risk Management, Balanced Scorecard |
 | **The Question** | Can semiconductor manufacturing be effectively distributed while maintaining efficiency and innovation? |

-> TSMC's Arizona facility scores 36 points lower than Taiwan on SCOR metrics (60/100 vs 96/100).
-The 30% cost premium, 17-percentage-point yield gap, and 3 to 5 year convergence timeline reveal that distributed manufacturing achieves functionality but cannot replicate concentrated ecosystem efficiency within policy-relevant timeframes.
-What looks like execution failure is actually the structural reality of ecosystem dependencies, tacit knowledge transfer, and coordination complexity operating simultaneously.
+> Arizona scores 60/100 on SCOR vs Taiwan's 96.
+Chips cost 30% more, yields are 17 points lower, and closing that gap takes 3 to 5 years at best.
+The Arizona fab will work.
+It just won't match Taiwan's efficiency anytime soon.
+The interesting part is why: you can ship equipment anywhere, but you can't ship 30 years of supplier relationships, tacit engineering knowledge, and ecosystem muscle memory.
+That gap isn't a bug in the rollout.
+It's the nature of the problem.

 ---